 Creating your own font can be very exciting, but it will require some patience.
 We will identify key characteristics in letters which will help you establish consistency in creating your own font.
 Next, we will cover the features that would determine its appearance and subsequently, its usage.
 We will then go through the necessary steps to generate your font.
 Finally we will discuss how you will be able to use your font.
 Basic computer skills are required for this course.

-Prepare images for print in cards, brochures, flyers. posters, business cards etc. Learn the best print image types (GIF, JPEG, PNG, TIFF etc.) and when to use each.
-You will also learn how to make sure your images are set at the right resolution to print clearly (optimization) and look polished and professional.
-We will also briefly cover the differences between web and print images so you can set up all your images appropriately.
+Prepare images for print in brochures, flyers, business cards and more.
+Learn the best print image types (GIF, JPEG, PNG, TIFF, etc.) and when to use them.
+Students will also learn how to make sure images are set at the right resolution to print clearly and look polished and professional.
+This course will also briefly cover the differences between web and print images.
 Basic computer skills are required for this course.